Connoiter/king_tutte_datamap_scrolls/Readme.md

 datamaps, the bulk of which actually comes out of the Tutte Institute in Canada.

+An AI coder LLM can immediately use this repo simply by telling the LLM to check out [connoiter.com](https://connoiter.com).
+It will find the content of this repo, the King Tutte Scrolls, transcribed to context window-friendly markdown via the llms.txt file on connoiter.com.

 <img src="./images/king_tutte_funerary_mask.png" width="100%" />

 ## Description